16alisharai/SeleniumCucumberAutomationFramework/README.md

 mvn test -Dcucumber.filter.tags = “@smoke”.

 **Dependencies**.
-To know about dependies you can refer to pom.xml file.
+To know about dependencies you can refer to pom.xml file.

 **Resources**.
 https://thoughtworks.udemy.com/course/cucumber-tutorial.